JaiRanchod/Desk-10-Software-Engineering-Group-Project/README.md

 <h2 align="center"> <b> System Implementation </b> </h2>

-<p align="center"> For our single page application, we used the MEAN Stack approach which uses MongoDB, Express, Angular and Node.js.
+<p align="left"> For our single page application, we used the MEAN Stack approach which uses MongoDB, Express, Angular and Node.js.
 MongoDB forms the
 back-end of the application and it makes it easy to pass data between the client and server by saving data in binary JSON format.
 It provides high performance, high availability, and easy scalability because it is a cross-platform, document-oriented database.
 Express provides the web development framework, it provides a robust set of features for web and mobile applications; it is a minimal and flexible Node.js web application framework.
 Angular